View online

 Abstract

-This IBM® Redguide™ publication is intended to help companies that are leaders in their markets and are looking for new ways to differentiate themselves from their competitors.
-In this guide, we describe the key BPM, SOA, and LSS components, highlight the linkages between them, and summarize the results that leading firms have achieved.
-We outline the think big, start now steps that are needed to move your own initiative forward.
-In this guide, we also suggest ways to successfully avoid some of the barriers that have hampered others by focusing on the tools that deliver measurable results quickly.
+This IBM® Redguide™ publication is intended to help companies that are leaders in their markets or are looking for new ways to differentiate themselves from their competitors.
+This edition describes the key BPM, SOA, and Lean Six Sigma components, summarizes the linkages between them, and highlights recent results that leading firms have achieved.
+This guide outlines the “think big, start now” steps that are needed to move your own initiative forward.
+This guide also suggests ways to successfully avoid some of the barriers that have hampered others on their Lean or Lean Six Sigma or BPM journeys.

 Executive overview